Drwaley/Pizza-Sales-Report/README.md

 Image

-## Hours column is derived from Time Column.
+**Hours column is derived from Time Column**.

 **STEPS**

-1. Duplicate teh Time column
+1. Duplicate the Time column
 2. Right Click on the Duplicated column
 3. Select Transform
 4. Select Hour